OpenMDAO/OpenMDAO-Procedures/testing/index.rst

 test_branch
 ~~~~~~~~~~~
+When a developer has completed changes to the code, committed them and is ready to submit a pull request, that developer, before pushing the code up to his/her fork, should run a test_branch.
+This is the best indicator as to how the new code will work and play with the various platforms.
+Just running openmdao_test on a single machine is not enough.
+To vastly improve the chances of not breaking the dev branch, all developers should run this script before even considering a pull request.

 The ``test_branch`` script is used to test a branch running ``openmdao_test``
 on a group of remote hosts.
 Running it with the ``-h`` option will display the following: